stanleydv12/ginx/README.md

 # ginx

-`ginx` is a lightweight, high-performance HTTP reverse proxy written in Go using low-level Linux syscalls like `epoll`.
+`ginx` is a HTTP reverse proxy written in Go using low-level Linux syscalls like `epoll`.
 Inspired by NGINX, it aims to provide a minimal yet powerful async architecture with configurable load balancing and dynamic request routing.

 > ⚠️ This project is a work in progress (WIP).
 It's being built for learning, performance experimentation, and infrastructure tooling.